johnson-lau/tealium-events-debugger/README.md

 5. Tealium events from all websites will appear in the side panel.

 💡 You can also open the side panel by pressing `Ctrl+B` (Windows) or `Cmd+B` (macOS).

+## Usage

+Note that the extension only shows captured events after it is opened -- it does not show previously emitted events.